 What it does: Another brightening filter, Ginza adds a warm glow to your photos.

-Use it for: Outdoor photos, weather landscapes, seascapes, portraits, or city shots, look good with a bit of Ginza on them, as do fashion shots.
+Use it for: Outdoor photos, weather landscapes, seascapes, portraits, and city shots all look good with a bit of Ginza on them, as do fashion shots.

 What it does: Skyline is like the autocorrect of filters.
-It brightens colors in your image, giving them a nice pop.
+It brightens colors in your image, making them pop.

 Use it for: Any image you want to brighten a little.